turulomio/dj_books/doc/permissions.md

 To see if a user has a permission in a template: `{% if perms.catalog.can_mark_returned %}`.
 Function decorator: `@permission_required('catalog.can_mark_returned')`

+To see if a user is anonymous in a template: `user.is_anonymous`

 ## Assign permissions to groups in migrations

 There are a few ways around it: